lilobooter/imp/README.md

   If you use tab completion on bc. you will see all the methods with which you can interact with your imp:

-  bc.config    bc.destroy   bc.evaluate  bc.read      bc.shell
+  bc.cat    bc.config    bc.destroy   bc.evaluate  bc.shell

   We shall start by introducing the evaluate command: